kf8a/2018-data-management-workshop/PITCHME.md

 - [Dryad](https://datadryad.org)

 Note:
-Here are some data sources that might be useful at some point.
+Here are some data sources that might be useful.

 ---